coracle-social/coracle/ROADMAP.md

   - [ ] Support bigger files, or at least handle errors.
 Monetize, or use nip 95
 - [ ] Fork and white label blowater
 - [ ] Add word/char count to compose
-- [ ] Show full nip05 unless it starts with an underscore
+- [ ] Show full nip05 unless it starts with an underscore, change icon to non-verified
 - [ ] nsec bunker support
 - [ ] Add relayset support with kind 30022
 - [ ] White-labeled